daisy/word-save-as-daisy/docs/index.md

 ---
 SaveAsDAISY is available for Windows only.
 We provide an installer for Microsoft Office 64-bit edition and an installer that detects the installed version of Office.
 Choose the latter if you don't know whether your Office is the 32 or 64-bit edition.

 ## Latest version: 2.6.1 beta - Minor update 2 (released on January 27, 2020)

 - [Download universal installer](https://github.com/daisy/word-save-as-daisy/releases/download/v2.6.1.2-beta/SaveAsDAISYInstaller.exe)
 - [Download 64-bit installer](https://github.com/daisy/word-save-as-daisy/releases/download/v2.6.1.2-beta/SaveAsDAISYInstaller_Office64bits.exe)

+## Report issues

+If you have an issue with the installers or with the add-in, please contact the development team by mail to [daisy-pipeline@mail.daisy.org](mailto:daisy-pipeline@mail.daisy.org).

+Any construcive feedback is also welcome to help us improve the add-in :)

 ## Feedbacks / Known issues